 Just like with a beef steak; it's best to start with a very hot pan with some fat in it to get a nice crust on the outside and prevent sticking.
 After the crust is formed, reduce the heat to evenly cook the steak without overcooking.
 Cooking times depend on the thickness of the steak.
 A 1" steak will take about 3 minutes on each side to reach medium-rare.
 If it is cooked too long, it will become dry and tough.

 Swordfish can be pan-seared, grilled, or cooked under a broiler.
 Definitely check out this grilled swordfish recipe.
-Once you have had a high-quality piece fo Swordfish cooked perfectly medium-rare, there's no going back.
+Once you have had a high-quality piece of Swordfish cooked perfectly medium-rare, there's no going back.

 What temperature to cook Swordfish to?

 A very high-quality fresh Swordfish steak should be cooked to medium-rare, or to an internal temperature of 125 degrees Fahrenheit**.

 I also added some delicious crispy brussels sprouts to the plate, which add another great crunchy texture with a little sweetness to the dish.
 The colors look beautiful together, and it's so Fall.